Stroman, Gurriel lead Blue Jays over Red Sox 6-1

 FLYING BROKEN BAT

 A young boy seated about 15 rows behind Toronto’s on-deck circle was grazed by a piece of Drury’s bat that broke on his RBI single, sending the barrel flying over the protect netting.
-The boy was immediately visited by an EMT, and the Red Sox said he received medical attention and stayed in his seat.
+The boy was immediately visited by an EMT, and the Red Sox said he received medical attention and stayed.

 LIKES SEEING THEM